28 January 2016

 As a result, each of Australia’s major general insurers has recently suffered heavy losses where natural disaster payouts have far eclipsed provisions.
 Over the past five years QBE has lost $1.29 billion, Suncorp $1.12 billion and IAG $364 million for this reason.

 With such significant financial pain being inflicted by climate change, you would think Australia’s insurers would be on the front line when it comes to tackling the problem, right?

 Well, unfortunately Australia’s insurance industry has been far too slow to react to their losses, and haven’t heeded the recommendations made nor action being taken overseas.
 Not only have our local insurance companies failed to champion moves to curb climate change, they have actually supported the industry that is driving it by choosing to remain heavily invested in fossil fuels and underwriting major coal and gas projects.

 We are currently writing a letter to the Australian Prudential Regulation Authority (APRA – the national asset management regulator) calling for a directive similar to that made in California earlier this week.
 We need insurers to take their rightful place in the fight against climate change and divest from fossil fuels.
-You can also get involved by sending a letter to each of Australia’s major insurance companies calling on them to divest and rule out underwriting any future fossil fuel projects.
+You can also get involved by using the form above to send a letter to each of Australia’s major insurance companies calling on them to divest and rule out underwriting any future fossil fuel projects.